 Finally, don’t be afraid to think big.
 Look beyond leveraging existing technologies and budget time to ideate about your next pivot.
 Instead of Uber replacing taxi drivers, think of autonomous driving replacing drivers entirely.
 Consider forming an ideation team within your company that allocates time each week to complain about frustrations and concoct solutions.

-In summary, capture the potential of today’s exponential technology, focus on how you can leverage or even surpass it to make the world a better place, and then—just do it.
+In summary, capture the potential of today’s exponential technology, focus on how you can leverage or even surpass it to make the world a better place, and then—do it.

-Watch my presentation on Thriving in the Cyber-Physical Revolution from the September 2019 Spokane .NET Users Group.
+I’m passionate about maintaining technical foresight and applying it to IntelliTect’s business strategy.
+For more about this, watch my presentation: Thriving in the Cyber-Physical Revolution from the September 2019 Spokane .NET Users Group.

-Click here for the slides from my recent talk on this subject at Techorama in the Netherlands.
+Click here for the slides from my previous talk on this subject at Techorama in the Netherlands.